aselhassani/backend-technical-test/README.md

 - Create an order for a customer by using customer email address
 - Update order quantity
-- Search orders by custom data
+- Search orders by customer data
 - **Only users with ADMIN authority are allowed to use the search**.
 To test this feature, you must be logged on by an admin user

 #### -User authentication endpoint